aces/Loris/docs/instruments/ZJSONInstrument_v0.0.1.md

 distinguish empty data from data that was intentionally omitted.
 This choice is added here instead of in `options.values` to allow for consistency with other field types.

-`options.readonly`: Required boolean.
+`options.readOnly`: Required boolean.
 True or false that the field is read-only, i.e. not editable on the front-end but submittable on save.
 This key is different to `rules.disableIf` in that it is not dependent on a condition, and a 'disabled' field is not submittable.